 Oromiya Ethiopia Travel Guide

 Adama does not feature a metro or tram system.
-The main public transportation within the city consists of a duo types: Minibuses (locally called "Lada" or "Taxi"), that happen to be 12-seater vans operating on fixed routes, and Bajajes (tuk-tuks), three-wheeled motor rickshaws for shorter distances.
+The main public transportation within the city consists of a couple types: Minibuses (locally called "Lada" or "Taxi"), that happen to be 12-seater vans operating on fixed routes, and Bajajes (tuk-tuks), three-wheeled motor rickshaws for shorter distances.

 Minibuses offer an inexpensive way to travel and cover most parts of the city.
 Bajajes are more flexible than minibuses, offering door-to-door service within limits.
 Minibus routes are generally understood by locals; formal maps are rare.
 Asking conductors or fellow passengers for directions is common.
 Hubs include central market areas and major intersections.